01signal.com

 These inputs are not synchronized with the clock that is used for sampling.
 Therefore, the IOB register (or the flip-flop that is connected to the port) fulfills the role of a metastability guards.
 A second register should therefore be used for each port, similar to a clock domain crossing between unrelated clocks.
 Otherwise, there is a risk for unpredictable and weird behavior, even if the input signals are slow and the design seems to work properly at the moment.

 The timing constraints should be written to ensure repeatable behavior: The same guidelines as for IOB registers should be followed, even if the flip-flops are not placed inside the IOB.
-To be extra safe, it's a good idea to also add a dedicated timing constraint in relation to these registers' role as metastability guards (explained on a different page).
+To be extra safe, it's a good idea to also add a dedicated timing constraint in relation to these registers' role as metastability guards (this is explained on a different page).

 False paths